ale-nir/ShinyPotato/README.md

 ## Contact and Feedback

 Questions, comments and feedback are welcome through the Issues section of this repository.

-For scientific questions regarding the application:
+For scientific questions regarding the application: a.nirsha@carah.be

 © 2026 Alexandra Nirsha - CARAH asbl

-This repository is provided for demonstration purposes only.
+*This repository is provided for demonstration purposes only.
-The ShinyPotato application and its graphical interface remain the property of CARAH asbl and are not distributed through this repository.
+The ShinyPotato application and its graphical interface remain the property of CARAH asbl and are not distributed through this repository.*